Thinking of an in-ground swimming pool? Dive into this!

 Concrete pool construction usually costs between $40,000 and $100,000.
 The higher costs mainly come from the specific shape, size and requirements needed to complete the job.
 Additional materials are needed for any changes, but you have a much more robust, and timeless design!

 Fibreglass pools typically run up to 4 - 5 metres wide, 6, 8, 10 or 12 metres long, and 1.2 - 1.8 metres deep.
 They’re created from pre-designed molds, so you’re creativity is limited to the established shapes and sizes.

 Outside of the structural size restrictions, you can customize a fibreglass pool to any aesthetic with water features, tanning ledges, tiles, and colourful lights and finishes.

 Fibreglass VS Concrete Installation and construction

 Fact: It takes approx 3 months to construct a concrete pool with all approvals, excavation, construction and finishes.
-See the construction process here https://www.mrpoolman.com.au/blogs/news/what-are-the-steps-to-building-a-pool-pool-building-process
+Click the button below to see all the steps of building a pool.